-- Change the column headers using the New name column. - Click Lower to change all the names in the New name column to lower case. - Click Upper to change all the names in the New name column to upper case. - Click Title to change all the names in the New name column to title case. - Click Reset to change all the names in the New name column back to their original name.
+- Change the column headers using the New name column. - Click Lower to change all the names in the New name column to lower case. - Click Upper to change all the names in the New name column to upper case. - Click Title to change all the names in the New name column to title case. - Click Replace to replace text in the New name column using text, exact text or Regular expression matching. - Click Reset to change all the names in the New name column back to their original name.

-• The names of column headers do not have to be unique.

-• Warnings are shown in the Info tab for duplicate column names (case sensitive).
+- The names of column headers do not have to be unique. - Warnings are shown in the Info tab for duplicate column names (case sensitive).

-2.3.34 Reorder Cols
+2.3.36 Reorder Cols